 Reading is a fundamental skill that serves as the gateway to knowledge, imagination, and lifelong learning.
-Through reading, children learn to decode the letters of the alphabet to delving into the depths of complex literary works.
-Enhancing literacy opens doors to endless possibilities and enriches every aspect of their lives.
+Through reading, children not only learn to decode the letters of the alphabet but also gain the ability to understand complex literary works.
+In teaching reading, we open doors to endless possibilities, enriching every aspect of their lives and laying the foundation for academic success.

-This article discusses 7 steps to boost our children’s literacy skillsets and develop their love for reading while laying the foundations for parents to understand the importance of reading for their children’s growth.
+In language teaching, the process of enhancing literacy is crucial.
+This article discusses 7 effective steps to boost our children’s literacy skills while developing their love for reading.
+Additionally, it provides a framework for parents to understand the importance of reading and language teaching in their children’s overall growth.

 Why is Reading Important for Children’s Growth?